Wise men talk because they have something to say; fools, because they have to say something. - Plato

 New to computers?
 Our updated index may be useful.

 - Internet speed issues?

 Common complaint these days.

-But let's see if it's actually slow Internet.
-Maybe it's just a slow computer, not the Internet.
-Do some speed testing. http://speedtest.xfinity.com/ or search Google for speed test.
-You should test out within about 15% of what you pay for, but if not, keep reading.
-It still may not be your Internet Service Provider's (ISP) fault...
+But let's see if it's a slow Internet or maybe just a slow computer.
+Do some speed testing.
+Search Google for speed test or try: http://speedtest.xfinity.com/.
+Your download should test within about 15% of what you pay for, but if not, keep reading as it still may not be your Internet Service Provider's (ISP) fault.

 Downloads tests under 6 Mb will certainly be problematic especially with multiple devices connected, during large downloads or streaming videos.
 While service is getting better in rural areas, there are still a lot of under developed areas.
 Other than complaining to the provider, there's nothing you can do about that problem.

 Upload speeds are always a fraction of download.
 Rural, expect 4 Mb or less.
 Some areas still less than 2 Mb.

 Often we find performance issues are the fault of the computer:

 - Does the computer take a long time to initially start up?

 - When clicking on an application icon, does it take too long for app(s) to open?